Raku/doc/CONTRIBUTING.md

 installed Rakudo Star package, it should already be there.
 Feel free to use any other module installer for the modules needed (see below).

-To install any prerequistes for this module, use:
+To install any prerequisites for this module, use:

     $ zef install --deps-only .